tailwind/engineering-blog-posts/1-building-an-instagram-hashtag-typeahead-in-javascript/post.md

     }
 }
 ```
-I abstracted away some of the React implementation details, because how you do this part depends on what typeahead library you want to use.
-At Tailwind, we use React extensively and have some component that do typeaheads for us already.
-If you’re looking for a good off-the-shelf typeahead components, check out [React Bootstrap Typeahead](https://www.npmjs.com/package/react-bootstrap-typeahead) or [React Autosuggest](https://react-autosuggest.js.org/).
+I abstracted away some of the React implementation details, because how this is done depends on the specific typeahead library being used; picking a typeahead library and implement it could easily be its own blog post!
+At Tailwind, we use React extensively and have some internally-built components that do typeaheads for us.
+Some excellent off-the-shelf typeahead components include [React Bootstrap Typeahead](https://www.npmjs.com/package/react-bootstrap-typeahead) or [React Autosuggest](https://react-autosuggest.js.org/).
 These might spare you the time and energy of building your own typeahead.

 This is my first project since starting at Tailwind and I had a ton of fun working on it.
 If you’re interested in solving interesting frontend and backend problems, [we’re hiring](https://www.tailwindapp.com/careers)!